Still Game: History

 For the show's first three series, the broadcast of Still Game was limited to BBC One Scotland.
 The show was then moved to BBC Two for the fourth series and shown throughout the UK.
-On 28 December 2005, the first Christmas special was shown on BBC One, the first national broadcast of the show on the channel.
+On 28 December 2005, the first Christmas special was shown on BBC One, the first UK wide broadcast of the show on the channel.
 A fifth series of the show started filming in February 2006 and was shown the following June on BBC Two.
-As of 2006, series three had not been shown nationally, and only five episodes from the first two series were shown on national BBC Two from 17 January to 14 February 2004.
-The second series was shown nationally from 10 July 2008.
-This meant it was listed as a new series in TV listings, even though it was not for Scottish viewers.

-In the first three series, the episode titles were all Glaswegian dialect words that were related to the episode.
-Starting from series four, the episodes were titled using standard English, so that general audiences could understand them.
+As of 2006, series three had not been shown across the whole of the UK, and only five episodes from the first two series were shown on BBC Two from 17 January to 14 February 2004.
+The second series was shown UK wide from 10 July 2008.
+This meant it was listed as a new series in TV listings, even though it was not new for Scottish viewers.
+In the first three series, the episode titles were all Scots words that were related to the episode.
+Starting from series four, the episodes were titled using standard English, so that international audiences could understand them.

 The events of Still Game take place in a floating timeline where the characters remain the same age from series to series.
 One of the most prominent examples of this is that Victor reveals that he is 74 years old in "Scran", an episode of the second series, but it is not until the fifth series ("Smoke on the Water") that he celebrates his 75th birthday.
 The sixth series of Still Game ended on BBC Two on 23 August 2007.
 A Christmas special was aired on BBC One Scotland on 23 December and for the rest of the UK on BBC Two on 28 December.
 There was also a Hogmanay special called "Hootenanny" aired on BBC One Scotland, later aired to the rest of the UK on 2 January 2008.

 Ford Kiernan, Greg Hemphill and Paul Riley's company Effingee Productions is thought to have split up after Riley walked away to go it alone after being refused more control over the future of the company by Kiernan.
 Hemphill stated that he didn't want a "boardroom battle".
 The split ultimately resulted in the indefinite hiatus of the series.

-In 2012 actor and playwright Kenny Boyle acquired the rights to the original stage play of Still Game and toured the show, with a new cast, to The Tron theatre, FTH theatre, and The Ayr Gaiety Theatre.
-The original play hadn’t been staged for 14 years.
+In 2012, Gary Miller acquired the rights to the original stage play of Still Game on behalf of Strathclyde Theatre Group.
+Working along with Clare Sheppard and Kenny Boyle of Sonic Boom Theatre Company, the show toured, with a new cast, to The Tron theatre, FTH theatre, and The Ayr Gaiety Theatre.
+The original play had not been staged for 14 years.
 Kiernan and Hemphill came to see the performances and consequently began considering reviving Still Game officially.